-To gather data about how pre-service teachers gave online tutoring during each semester, and what thev learn from online tutoring, two experience-sharing meetings were held, and the pre-service teachers were interviewed.
-Five topics were discussed in the experience-sharing forums: 1. the problems faced during online tutoring (Fig. 4): 2. how teachers managed online tutoring (Fig. 5); 3. the teaching strategy adopted in online tutoring (Fig. 6); 4. the expectations from their students, and 5. expectation from themselves.
-The video record of the experience-sharing activities, and the audio record of the interview were utilized to collect feedback on online tutoring from the pre-service teachers.
+The records of two experience-sharing meetings, and the interviews were used to gather data about how pre-service teachers gave online tutoring during each semester, and what they learn from online tutoring.
+Five topics were discussed in the experience-sharing forums: 1. the problems faced during online tutoring (Fig. 4); 2. how teachers managed online tutoring (Fig. 5); 3. the teaching strategy adopted in online tutoring (Fig. 6); 4. the expectations from their students, and 5. the expectation from themselves.
+The video records of the experience-sharing activities, and the audio record of the interview were utilized to collect feedback on online tutoring from the pre-service teachers.

-Figure 4.
-The pre-service teachers sharing the problem they face on X-learn system.
+Figure 4, The pre-service teachers shared the problem they face on X-learn system.

-Figure 5.
-The pre-service teachers sharing how they manage their online tutoring.
+Figure 5, The pre-service teachers shared how they manage their online tutoring.

-Figure 6.
-The pre-service teachers sharing their teaching strategy during the experience sharing meeting.
+Figure 6, The pre-service teachers shared their teaching strategy during the experience sharing meeting.